-Notably, each of these WBL experiences has its own mode of operation; in that respect therefore, allowance for work-based experience may be for hours, days, weeks or months as the case may be.
-In whatever form WBL is provided to the learners, it needs to be emphasized that such learning experiences must follow a progressive path that can be initiated at early schooling and continue through secondary to post-secondary levels.
-WBL programmes vary in the way they are structured and operated as well as in their intensity and duration, and for the purpose of this study, a brief explanation of some programmes would be presented as follows: Field trips are generally exploratory strategy that offers career awareness to learners at their very formative stage.
+Notably, each of these WBL experiences has its own mode of operation; in that respect therefore, allowance for work-based experience may be for hours, days or weeks as the case may be.
+In whatever form WBL is provided to the learners, it needs to be emphasized that such learning experiences must follow a progressive path that can be initiated at early schooling and continue through secondary to postsecondary levels.
+WBL programmes vary in the way they are structured and operated as well as in their intensity and duration, and for the purpose of this study, a brief explanation of some programnmes would be presented which include: field trips, as general exploratory strategy that offers career awareness to learners at their very formative stage.
 Specifically, planned field trips to industries and the business avail the students enough opportunities to explore different work places (Aghenta, 1991).
 Career exploration is a component of WBL that exposes learners to a variety of work settings to assist them in making decisions about future career directions and occupations.
 It involves examination of interests, values, beliefs and strengths in relation to the demands and other characteristics of work environment (Schrenko, 2010).
 Cooperative work experience programme consists of an arrangement between the school and employers that make use of work-place and its environment to create links between learning in school and skills required in the work place (Orji, 1996).